zandero/utils/README.md

 `Assert.isTrue(text.length >= 15, "Text is to short, must be at least 15 characters long!");`

 ## Date time
-* Time conversion from between long, Date and String
+Time conversion between long, Date and String
+* Date time formatting,
-* Some Timezone support
+* Timezone support
 * Some handy functions to get the start/end of a period

 ## Dir